 4. such recommendations (including recommendations for administrative and legislative action) as the Committee considers appropriate.

-The Committee reports to SECVA through the Director, Center for Women Veterans (CVW).
+The Committee reports to the Secretary through the Executive Director, Center for Women Veterans (CWV).

 6. Support.